veracity/veracity-documentation/sections/vap/file-storage-as-data-source/create-report.md

 15. Finally, it is time to build your visuals in the report.
 Save the file in the storage folder of your choice.

 ## Use parameter to save access key and URL
-To use a parameter to save access key and URL, follow the steps below.
+You can also use a parameter to save the access key and URL.
+However, **note that** VAP currently has no user interface for setting the parameter.

+If you still want to use the parameter, follow the steps below.

 1. In Power BI Desktop, in the **Home** tab (1), select **Transform data** (2).
 This will open a dropdown.
 Select **Transform data** (3).